2.1.1 Medical indemnity insurance is a form of professional indemnity insurance. It covers practitioners for their professional negligence.1

-2.1.2.
-Medical practitioners who undertake private medical practice in Australia generally purchase medical indemnity insurance from private sector underwriters.2 This report considers the six private sector underwriters operating in Australia during 2017-18.
-They were Avant Mutual Group Limited (Avant), Medical Indemnity Protection Society (MIPS), MDA National (MDAN), Medical Insurance Group Australia (MIGA), Guild Insurance (Guild) and Berkshire Hathaway Specialty Insurance Company (BHSI) distributed by Tego Insurance.
-Figure 1 below illustrates the market shares of these private underwriters calculated on the basis of premium data provided by them.
+2.1.2 Doctors who undertake private medical practice in Australia generally purchase medical indemnity insurance from private sector underwriters.2 This report considers the six private sector underwriters operating in Australia during 2005-06.
+Figure 1 below illustrates the market shares of the six private underwriters calculated on the basis of premium data provided by them.

 Figure 1: Market share of medical indemnity insurers

-2.1.3.
-Medical negligence claims are initiated by, or on behalf of, patients against medical practitioners.
+2.1.4 Medical negligence claims are initiated by, or on behalf of, patients against doctors.
 Roughly 2,000 claims of negligence might be expected each year in relation to private medical practice in Australia.
 However, there can be substantial variation from one year to the next.
 It is difficult to project the number of medical indemnity claims with any precision.
 A significant number of claims will be successfully defended.

-2.1.4.
-The cost of medical negligence claims is highly variable since the claims relate to bodily injury.
-The cost of a medical negligence claim to the insurer is made up of damages which are payable to the plaintiff, any of the plaintiff’s legal costs which the insurer is obliged to pay, and the insurer’s own costs of defending and managing the claim.
-According to the data obtained from the National Claims and Policies Database (NCPD) in 2017, while most of claims are finalised for less than $100,000, a small number of claims are large (around 6 per cent of claims cost more than $500,000).
+2.1.5 The cost of medical negligence claims is highly variable since the claims relate to bodily injury.
+The cost of a medical indemnity claim to the insurer is made up of damages which are payable to the plaintiff, any of the plaintiff’s legal costs which the insurer is obliged to pay, and the insurer’s own costs of defending and managing the claim.
+While most claims are finalised for less than $100,000, a small number of claims are large.
+Perhaps 5 per cent of claims cost more than $500,000.
 These large claims have a significant impact on the overall cost of medical indemnity insurance.
-The NCPD data shows that around 65 per cent of the cost of all finalised medical indemnity claims relates to claims which are larger than $500,000.
+At least 40 per cent of the cost of all medical indemnity claims relates to claims which are larger than $500,000.

 2.2 Brief history of private medical indemnity insurance in Australia — the lead-up to the Run-Off Cover Scheme

-2.2.1.
-Historically, medical indemnity cover was provided to Australian medical practitioners in private practice by medical defence organisations (MDOs).
+2.2.1 Historically, medical indemnity cover was provided to Australian doctors in private practice by medical defence organisations (MDOs).
 MDOs were not licensed insurers and were therefore not subject to prudential regulation.

-2.2.4.
-At the same time, most MDOs progressively changed the basis of their cover from ‘claims-occurring’ to ‘claims-made’.
+2.2.4 At the same time, most MDOs progressively changed the basis of their cover from ‘claims-occurring’ to ‘claims-made’.
 In simple terms, claims-made cover provided protection for the practitioner against claims that were made during the period of membership.
-Thus, in order to continue to be covered against claims that might emerge in relation to past medical practice, a medical practitioner had to continue their MDO membership.
+Thus, in order to continue to be covered against claims that might emerge in relation to past medical practice, a doctor had to continue his MDO membership.
 Professional indemnity insurance is generally provided on a ‘claims-made’ basis.

-2.2.5.
-In 2002, Australia’s largest MDO, United Medical Protection (UMP), was placed in provisional liquidation.
-Following this, steps were taken to stabilise the medical indemnity industry.
+2.2.5 In 2002, Australia’s largest MDO, United Medical Protection, was placed in provisional liquidation.
+Following this, the Government took steps to stabilise the medical indemnity industry.

-2.2.7.
-Consistent with more disciplined risk management, all medical indemnity insurance is now provided on a ‘claims-made’ basis.
-Consequently, medical practitioners have to maintain insurance in order to remain covered against claims that might emerge, even when they are no longer practising.
+2.2.8 Consistent with more disciplined underwriting, all medical indemnity insurance is now provided on a ‘claims-made’ basis.
+Consequently, doctors have to maintain insurance in order to remain covered against claims that might emerge, even if they are no longer practising.
 This form of insurance cover is known as run-off cover.
-Put simply, run-off cover provides insurance for medical practitioners who have ceased medical practice.
-The potential lengthy delay between a medical incident and a claim highlights the need for medical practitioners to maintain run-off cover after ceasing practice.
+Put simply, run-off cover provides insurance protection for doctors who have ceased medical practice.
+The potential delay between a medical incident and a claim highlights the need for doctors to maintain run-off cover after ceasing practice.

-2.2.8.
-For some medical practitioners the annual cost of medical indemnity insurance runs into the tens of thousands of dollars.
-In order to address problems associated with the cost of run-off cover, including the potential threat to the provision of medical services, a scheme was established by the Australian Government which requires medical indemnity insurers to provide run-off cover3 to certain groups of medical practitioners who have ceased private practice.
+2.2.9 For some practitioners the annual cost of medical indemnity insurance runs into the tens of thousands of dollars.
+In order to address problems associated with the cost of run-off cover, including the potential threat to the provision of medical services, the Government established a scheme requiring medical indemnity insurers to provide free run-off cover to certain groups of doctors who have ceased private practice.
 The Scheme was intended to be largely cost neutral to taxpayers whilst not threatening the viability of the insurance companies.
 This scheme is known as the Run-Off Cover Scheme.

-2.3.1.
-The Scheme facilitates the provision of medical indemnity insurance cover to particular groups of medical practitioners who have ceased private medical practice.
+2.3.1 The Run-Off Cover Scheme facilitates the provision of free medical indemnity insurance cover to particular groups of doctors who have ceased private medical practice.

-The rules for the Scheme appear in the Medical Indemnity (Prudential Supervision and Product Standards) Act 2003 (PSPS Act), the Medical Indemnity (Run-off Cover Support Payment) Act 2004 (MI ROCSPA) and the Medical Indemnity Act 2002.
-The principal elements of the Scheme are:
+2.3.2 The rules for the Scheme appear in the Medical Indemnity (Prudential Supervision and Product Standards) Act 2003 (PSPS Act), the Medical Indemnity (Run-off Cover Support Payment) Act 2004 (MI ROCSPA) and the Medical Indemnity Act.
+The principal elements of the Scheme are as follows:

-- The PSPS Act imposes an obligation on insurers to provide run-off cover to particular groups of medical practitioners who have ceased private practice.
+- The PSPS Act imposes an obligation on insurers to provide free run-off cover to particular groups of doctors who have ceased private practice.

 - The Medical Indemnity Act provides for the Commonwealth to make payments to the insurers to reimburse the costs of eligible run-off claims.
 These payments are known as ROC indemnity payments.